 top of page

 My interest in pottery developed as a child with visits to potteries during family holidays.
-I grew up in Inverness so the Culloden Pottery and Edinbane Pottery were the standout places in my formative years.
-On leaving school I became a Cartographic and Planning technician with the Highland Council & subsequently Angus Council Planning Departments as well as a few years as a technician at Aberdeen Uni in between.
-I finally began my pottery journey properly through evening classes at my local Angus College, Arbroath, in 2002, when I was in my late 20's and from the outset was determined to master throwing pots on the wheel.
+I grew up in Inverness so the Culloden Pottery, near Inverness, and Edinbane Pottery, Skye, were the standout places in my formative years.
+On leaving school I became a Cartographic Planning technician and worked as a technician with the Highland Council, Angus Council and Aberdeen Uni, ultimately obtaining a PG Diploma in Urban and Regionaly Planning in 2007.
+I began my pottery journey through evening classes at my local Angus College, Arbroath, in 2002, when I was in my late 20's.
+From the outset I was determined to master throwing pots on the wheel.

 In January 2016 I began teaching ceramics at Springfield Creative Arts in Arbroath.
-I have been very fortunate to continue teaching weekly classes there since then but the time has come to find a place of my own and from October 2022 I will be teaching at Clay Half, 55 Murray Street, Montrose DD10 8JZ.
+Teaching weekly classes there I realised how rewarding teaching was and in October 2022 opened my own teaching studio in Montrose, the Clay Half, 55 Murray Street, Montrose DD10 8JZ.

-I am delighted to be involved in a group of Scottish potters who meet regularly to wood fire a kiln located in Angus.
+I continue to develop my own skills all the time and am delighted to be involved in a group of Scottish potters who meet regularly to wood fire a kiln located in Angus.
 It is a labour intensive firing process which gives amazing results when we get it right.
 It's a great group and we're enjoying the skill sharing and learning process.
 I am enjoying learning about the wood firing process and the results over the past year have been really interesting.

 I have been a member of the Scottish Potters Association (SPA) since 2014, attending many workshops and exhibiting work with them at venues across Scotland.
 I was the Secretary for the Scottish Potters Association from March 2021 - November 2022.